-Profit Management Bureau Manage Non-Profit Management Organization Open-System Model Closed-System Model Contingency- Choice System Motivation Public Interest through pursuit of self-interest, based on quid-pro-quo Public Interest through "coercion mutually agreed upon" Public Interest through altruism Arrangement Redistribution Reciprocity $A \\ B \longrightarrow C$ A B C A B C $B \xrightarrow{A} C$ and the alternative assumptions about the same categories that were revealed in the negative case analysis.
+Profit Management Bureau Manage Non-Profit Management Organization Open-System Model Closed-System Model Contingency- Choice System Marketing CategoriesMotivationthrough of self-in based on Public Interest through pursuit of self-interest, based on quid-pro-quo Public Interest through "coercion mutually agreed upon" Public Interest through altruism Arrangement Redistribution Reciprocity A $B \leftrightarrow C$ A / B C A B C A and the alternative assumptions about the same categories that were revealed in the negative case analysis.
 The types of organizations are categorized under the headings of profit, bureaucratic, and non-profit organizations.
 This recognizes Von Misses' distinction between profit management and bureaucratic management, or more simply between profit and government organizations.
 This distinction has been recognized in the public administration literature (Allison, 1992; Rainey, et al., 1976).
 Non-profit management and nonprofit organizations are added to this dichotomy, as occupying the middle ground between government and private profit organizations.
 Non-profit organizations are those organizations that according to law are excluded from an obligation to pay taxes on profits provided that the profit is reinvested in their operations (Rados, 1981).